STRICTLY FOR DISTRIBUTION ONLY TO LICENSED FINANCIAL ADVISORS, WEALTH MANAGERS AND PRIVATE WEALTH BANKERS

 You’ll find some information about PIPA and PIAA, two industry bodies who represent professional buyers’ agents who will help you produce a property SOA for your client’s property investment.

-The key things to look for in selecting a property adviser are: they do not sell stock, they are fee for service based, they are hold a QPIA or APA qualification from their respective membership and they also hold PI insurance.
+The key things to look for in selecting a property adviser are: they do not sell stock, they charge on services, they hold a QPIA or APA qualification from their respective membership and they also hold PI insurance.

 In the media